Whole Slow Juicers Vs Small Feed Chute Slow Juicers

 This second point relates to food preparation before juicing.
 If you juice a lot of apples then this is possibly a no-brainer.
 The whole apple feed chute juicer will win most of the time, as long as the apples are relatively small, and you don’t want to cut them open anyway to check the condition of the core before you juice them.
 With larger carrots there can be time saving on ingredient prep too, but it’s important to note one point in relation to peoples expectations.
 Even if you have got a large feed chute, the juicer still has to keep up with the rate at which you put the ingredients in, so the juicing process itself is not going to save you a huge amount of time, although it will be a bit quicker overall.

-Due to safety considerations and in order to prevent accidents, the large chute on NUC juicers has a divider at the bottom to prevent people sticking their hands in and juicing their fingers!
+Due to safety considerations and in order to prevent accidents, the large chute on early NUC juicers has a divider at the bottom to prevent people sticking their hands in and juicing their fingers!
 This means that you will still have to push a whole apple past this obstruction, which also serves as a knife to divide the apple in two before it contacts the auger.
 Ingredients that will fit either side of the divider in the feed chute will still self-feed more or less, so it’s primarily when juicing whole apples that a push on the pusher will be needed.
+With the top of the range Kuvings EVO820 the extra large feed chute concept really comes into its own and with the ‘flip gate lid’ technology this premium model has almost totally eliminated the need for any food pusher, and there is no fin at the bottom of the chute to push past.

-You will still need to chop long fibrous stalks like celery, kale stalks, pineapple, etc. to avoid the fibres bunching up and clogging the pulp outlet - this is true of any slow juicer.
+You will still need to chop long fibrous stalks like celery, kale stalks, pineapple, etc. to avoid the fibres bunching up and clogging the pulp outlet – this is true of almost any juicer except centrifugal models.
 Another no-no with bigger chutes is dropping a solid ‘bomb’ of whole beetroot in, because this will cause most models to activate their overload cutout.
-Even a few really chunky carrots can require use of the reverse function in a back and forth motion to get them through some machines, so it’s usually still better to feed these one at a time.
+Even a few really chunky carrots can require use of the reverse function in a back and forth motion occasionally, so it’s usually still better to feed very fat carrots one at a time.

 The Dreaded Juicer Clean Up!